BLACK FRIDAY SALE

 Red algae, or Rhodophyta, are one of the oldest and largest types of algae, with over 7,500 species.
 Coralline algae is a type of red algae, and this type of algae plays a major role in the building of coral reefs.

-Showing both anti-inflammatory and antioxidant effects, red algae is added as an ingredient in many different skincare products, from moisturisers to face serums.
+Showing both anti-inflammatory and antioxidant effects, red algae is added as an ingredient in many different skincare products, from moisturisers to face oils.

 Snow algae